zhouweiyan/DGP/README.md

-# mtgp-v1.5
+# DGP

-MTGP - A multi-task gaussian process
+A dependent Gaussian process toolbox

 Enable the 2-D usage